Squashy83/translatednodeserver/README.md

 ## Usage

-Please import the Insomnia_2020-11-09.json in your Insomnia Clinet to perform requests to the Apis
+Please import the Insomnia_2020-11-09.json in your Insomnia Client to perform requests to the Apis

 <!-- LICENSE -->